 - In a small bowl, mix the dried onion, oregano, chile powder, and granulated garlic together.

-- Sprinkle 1 tablespoon of the spice mix evenly over each salmon fillet.
-Then use your hands to gently press it down so it "sticks."
+Sprinkle 1 tablespoon of the spice mix evenly over each salmon fillet.
+Then use your hands to gently press it down so that it adheres to the fish.

 - Coat the bottom of a medium-sized sauté pan with grape seed oil and place it over high heat.
 Once it's very hot, sprinkle the coated fillets with a salt and place them in the pan, skin side up.
 (If you don't hear a sizzling sound, wait another moment.
 The pan must be super hot!)